-In fulfilling the triple bottom line framework of "people, planet, and prosperity", AboitizPower and its business units realize their aspirations to "advance business and communities" through the Aboitiz Group's social development arm, Aboitiz Foundation, Inc. (Aboitiz Foundation).
+In fulfilling the triple bottom line framework of "people, planet, and prosperity", AboitizPower and its Business Units realize their aspirations to "advance business and communities" through the Aboitiz Group's social development arm, Aboitiz Foundation, Inc. (Aboitiz Foundation).
 As a partner in nation building, AboitizPower extends educational scholarships, cooperative assistance programs, environmental campaigns, and corporate social responsibility (CSR) activities to its partner communities.
-Keeping with its framework and aspirations, the Aboitiz Group, via the Aboitiz Foundation, invested a total of ₱171.8 mn in CSR projects and initiatives to support its partner communities in 2023.
-Broken down, this consisted of ₱13.8 mn for future leaders' programs (e.g. educational scholarship), ₱8.3 mn for enterprise or livelihood programs, ₱17.4 mn for climate action, ₱29.3 mn for disaster resilience, and ₱102.9 mn for other initiatives.
+Keeping with its framework and aspirations, the Aboitiz Group, via the Aboitiz Foundation, invested a total of ₱235 mn in CSR projects and initiatives to support its partner communities in 2023.
+Broken down, this consisted of ₱50.1 mn for future leaders' programs (e.g. educational scholarship), ₱78.2 mn for enterprise or livelihood programs, ₱12.4 mn for climate action, ₱71.5 mn for disaster resilience, and ₱23.1 mn for other initiatives.
 Moving towards its "Great Transformation" to a techglomerate, the Aboitiz Group will harness the opportunities brought forth by new technologies and innovations to further elevate the value, scalability, and sustainability of its CSR program projects.

-Further taking part in the Philippines' post-pandemic economic recovery, AboitizPower continues to extend assistance to its partner communities through its compliance with Energy Regulations No. 1-94 (ER 1-94).
-The aforementioned program is a policy under the DOE Act of 1992 and the EPIRA, which stipulates that host communities will get a share of one centavo for every kilowatt-hour (P0.01/kWh) energy sold by power plants operating in its area.
-Host beneficiaries can use the funds generated for the electrification of areas or households that have no access to power, development, and livelihood programs, as well as reforestation, watershed management, health, and environmental enhancement initiatives.
+AboitizPower continues to assist its partner communities through its compliance with Energy Regulations No. 1-94 (ER 1-94) Program.
+The aforementioned program is a policy under the DOE Act of 1992 and the EPIRA, which stipulates that host communities will get a share of one centavo for every kilowatt-hour (₱0.01/kWh) energy sold by power plants operating in its area.
+Host beneficiaries can use the funds generated for the electrification projects, development, and livelihood programs, reforestation, watershed management, health, and environmental enhancement initiatives.
+AboitizPower generated approximately ₱78 mn worth of ER 1-94 funds in 2024 to benefit about 150 host beneficiaries across the country.